jcanseco/.dotfiles.old/README.md

    ```

    Ensure that `ag` exists in `/usr/bin/`.
 Also, try invoking `ag` in the terminal at least once.

+* YouCompleteMe Setup

+   Setting up YouCompleteMe is actually fairly straightforward; simply follow the instructions for your OS [here](https://github.com/Valloric/YouCompleteMe#ubuntu-linux-x64) (Ubuntu in our case).

+   The short set-up guide covers which external dependencies you need to install.
+Make sure these dependencies are installed before letting vim-plug build and install YouCompleteMe.
+If you accidentally let vim-plug attempt the build before installing the dependencies, simply delete the `~/.vim/plugged/YouCompleteMe` directory, then open vim and enter `:PlugInstall` to retry the installation (this is, in general, a fool-proof way to reinstall YouCompleteMe any time).

+   The short guide also includes instructions on how to install YouCompleteMe with semantic completions for supported languages on top of the base YouCompleteMe installation, as well as the dependencies you will need to install for each language (note that for C/C++, we already installed its depedency, `libclang`).

+   That's it.
+You don't actually need to refer to the [full installation guide](https://github.com/Valloric/YouCompleteMe#full-installation-guide) unless you're on a different distro or something goes wrong with the installation.

+   Lastly, read the sections for the languages you plan to use with semantic completion in the [user guide](https://github.com/Valloric/YouCompleteMe#user-guide) to see set-up steps specific to that language (note that C/C++ is already taken care of for you via the `.ycm_extra_conf.py`).

 * LaTeX Setup (optional)